markfong808/sudoku-valid/README.md

 ```
 typedef struct	{
-	int	psize;						// The size of the main grid, if your grid is 9x9, then psize is 9.
+	int	psize;					// The size of the main grid, and the size of each row, col and squares
-	int	sum;						// the SUM number
+	int	sum;					// The SUM number
+	int prod;					// The multiplication product
 	int sSize;					// The size of a square
-	int	**grid;						// The mainGrid !
+	int	**grid;					// The mainGrid
+	int	**sGridSum;				// The squareGridSum, like for 4x4 you have 2x2 grid
-	int	**sGrid;					// The squareGrid, like for 4x4 mainGrid you have 2x2 squareGrid
+	int	**sGridProd;			// The squareGridProd, like for 4x4 you have 2x2 grid
 	int	incNbr;					// The number of incomplete points (See AutoComplete part)
-	int	**iPos;						// positions of incomplete points (See AutoComplete part)
+	int	**iPos;					// The positions of incomplete points (See AutoComplete part)
-	unsigned long long	maxTry;		// The Max try for Brute Force, yes its too much (See AutoComplete part)
+	unsigned long long	maxTry;	// The Max try for Brute Force (See AutoComplete part)
 } parameters;
 ```